Skip to main content

 Recycling of a major Dutch gas field, L7

-Ten production platforms from the L7 field in the Dutch sector of the North Sea have reached the end of their life cycle and will ble recycled.
+Engineering, preparation, removal, transportation, dismantling, and recycling (EPRD) of ten production platforms from the L7 field in the Dutch sector of the North Sea.

 Project status